We sell replacement motors, bearings, guides, shafts, retainer clips, barrels, retainer rings and lids.

 Thumler's A-R6 Tumbler Motor and Pulley

-This thermally protected motor fits all This Thumler's A-R6 rock tumbler motor.
-It will automatically shut off if it gets too hot.
-This motor is very easy to attach and get back to tumbling.
+This motor fits the Thumler's A-R6 rock tumbler.
+It is thermally protected, which means it will automatically shut off if it gets too hot.
+It is very easy to attach and get back to tumbling.

 Thumler's A-R6 Motor Mounting Nuts